 Student pastors in small or rural congregations may take a course in Rural or Small Congregation Ministry to count toward the Practices of Leadership requirement.
-Student pastors in an urban environment, with the counsel of their advisor, may select a Leadership course focusing on Urban Ministry.
+Student pastors in an urban environment, with the counsel of their advisor, are recommended to select a Leadership course focusing on Urban Ministry.